YottaDB/YDBDoc/ProgrammersGuide/isv.rst

 $ZYJOBPARENT
 ---------------

 $ZYJO[BPARENT] is a read only ISV that contains the PID of the process that invoked the current process with the JOB command.
-If the current process was not invoked with the JOB command, $ZYJOBPARENT will be 0.
+If the current process was not invoked with the JOB command, $ZYJOBPARENT is 0.

 $ZYJOBPARENT was added to YottaDB effective release `r2.04 <https://gitlab.com/YottaDB/DB/YDB/-/tags/r2.04>`_.